‘As a baby, music would stop whatever thought I was having.

 Music as therapy:

 Learning how to play music changes the structure of our minds in a manner that is to some degree similar to how actual exercise conditions our muscles.
+It’s a great hobby everyone should learn, a simple guitar from allaxess is more than enough to make a great piece of music that relaxes people’s minds.
 Numerous clinical research studies have proven temporary cognitive advantages associated with listening to good music, including increased speed of processing information, improves creativity and concentration.

 Music to build confidence: